Bemerside, Queensland: Geography

 Ripple Creek is a neighbourhood (18.5833°S 146.2°E) in the south of the locality.
 It presumably takes its name from the nearby watercourse Ripple Creek, a tributary of the Herbert River.

 The terrain is mountainous in the north-east with Mount Cudmore the highest point, but is otherwise flat and low-lying, approximately 10 m above sea level.
 Most of the flat land is used to grow sugarcane.
 There is a cane tramway network to transport the harvested sugarcane to the Macknade sugar mill in neighbouring Macknade for crushing.

 History

 The locality takes its name from the Bemerside Sugar Mill, established in 1873 and named after the town of Bermersyde (note the different spelling) in Scotland, which was associated with the Haig family who originally owned the sugar mill in conjunction with the Miles family.

 Ripple Creek Provisional school opened on 19 June 1893.
 On 1 June 1909, it became Ripple Creek State School.
 In 1931 and 1932 there were temporary closures.
 It closed permanently on 16 December 1995.
 It was on Fulton Drive (18.5796°S 146.2053°E).

+In February 2025 an 82-year-old woman died as a result of prolonged flooding in the region.